Wild whale shark in open ocean near Puerto Princesa, Palawan Philippines

 During Encounter

-Our team photographs the unique spot patterns behind the gills of each whale shark — a natural fingerprint used to track individuals across oceans.
-We log GPS coordinates, behaviour, estimated size, and ocean conditions.
-This data is shared with marine biologists studying an Endangered species.
+Our team photographs the unique spot patterns behind the gills of each whale shark when conditions allow.
+We log GPS coordinates, behaviour, estimated size, and ocean conditions so the operation has a cleaner record of what the crew actually saw.

 6